All Collections

 Once you’re happy with the setup, press the Add widget button at the bottom of the page.

-This will then display the report template where additional widgets and customization can take place.
+This will then display the dashboard template where additional widgets and customization can take place.
+The row settings / gear icon button can be used to insert columns or rows to your template.

 Once your template is complete, press the purple Save button in the top-right corner to confirm.
 The template can be edited as needed in the future.

-Now that a template has been created, it’s ready to be used to create reports.
+Now that a template has been created, it’s ready to be used to create dashboards.

 Did this answer your question?